 Some clients seem incredibly uncomfortable with silence during a therapy session.
 These may be people who do not take any time in their daily lives to experience quiet.

-This tool helps you and your client set aside time to experience silence during the day.
+Creating quiet time is a tool which helps you and your client set aside time to experience silence during the day.
 The tool provides a framework for structuring interventions centered around silence in a session.

 The other side of silence is speaking.
 We have all said things we’ve later come to regret.
 Often this can be magnified when embodying the role of the therapist.

 If you have been using silence in your work, then the words you say will be incredibly weighty since you will be speaking less.
-Use this tool to help yourself practice mindful speaking in your work or to help your clients cultivate this skill in their everyday lives.
+Use the Mindful Speaking tool to help yourself practice mindful speaking in your work or to help your clients cultivate this skill in their everyday lives.

 Mindless Versus Mindful Listening